juntossomosmais/django-outbox-pattern/README.md

 Consumers created through the library implement the idempotency pattern using the header attribute `message-id`.
 The library configures it as unique in the database.
 This ensures a given message is only processed once, no matter what.
 To correctly implement this, you must open a transaction with the database to persist the data from your logic and execute the `save` method of the `payload` object.
 Once the code is performed correctly, the library guarantees the message is removed from the broker.

-If you need to discard the message due to a product rule, simply use the `nack()` method of the Payload object.
-This call will remove the message from the broker.

-In the case of `nack`, no persistence is made in the database, and it can be called outside of your transaction.
-If it fails for any reason, the message will be resent to the consumer.
+If you need to discard the message due to a business rule, use the `nack` method of the Payload object.
+This call removes the message from the broker.
+This method performs no persistence in the database and can be called outside your database transaction.
+If it fails for any reason, the message is resent to the consumer.

 **Alert:**